Eustaquio122/CV/README.md

 Over my 10 year experience in the Film industry, I have developed a high number of projects for fiction films, documentaries, tv series, music videos, and corporate videos.
 During my time as Head of Development at Persona Non Grata Pictures, I was responsible for implementing a diverse slate of projects - some from my own ideas and initiative, others from strict client briefs - and subsequently managing the whole development process.
 Aside from developing and managing, I actively worked on projects throughout the whole process, as a writer, director/assistant director, and editor.
 An example of this is the feature film "Embargo", which I wrote, worked on as an assistant director and edited.
-The film went on to be selected for and awarded prizes at a number of international film festivals, released in theatres in Portugal, Brazil, and the UK, and is still regularly aired on Portuguese and Brazilian tv. http://www.pngpictures.com/english/embargo_EN.htm
+The film went on to be selected for and awarded prizes at a number of international film festivals, released in theatres in Portugal, Brazil, and the UK, and is still regularly aired on Portuguese and Brazilian TV: http://www.pngpictures.com/english/embargo_EN.htm

 #### Creative Thinking